se-edu/learningresources/contents/ai/ml.md

 - Natural Language Processing with Deep Learning: [Stanford CS224n](cs224n.stanford.edu/)
 - A practical approach towards neural networks: [University of San Francisco, FastAI](http://www.fast.ai/)

-Note that there is one more category of ML algorithms, called reinforcement learning.
+Note that there is one other category of ML algorithms, called reinforcement learning.
 Reinforcement learning is quite different from the above mentioned categories and will not be discussed in this introductory piece.
 More information on Reinforcement Learning can be found in this following article on Medium. ([link](https://hackernoon.com/reinforcement-learning-part-1-d2f469a02e3b))

 ### Types of Data